ranaabarghout/CHE322/README.md

 In this course, we delve into the world of process control, exploring the principles and techniques essential for managing and optimizing chemical processes.
 From theory to practical applications, we cover a range of topics that will equip you with the skills needed to design and maintain efficient processes.

 ## Repository Structure
-This repository is organized to provide you with easy access to some course materials, project resources, and additional resources.
-Here's a brief overview:
+This repository is organized to provide you with easy access to some of the course's project material:

 - **project files:** Find process files, including Python notebooks and PDFs for each project.
-- **resources:** Supplementary materials and useful links to enhance your understanding.
+These also include ASPEN output files from each project part's manuals.

 ## Getting Started
 To get started, navigate to the relevant folders and explore the contents.